Length of module

-15 credits at level 6 or 7
+20 credits at level 6 or 7

-This module will allow nurses and allied health professionals to develop knowledge and understanding of this complex and diverse patient group, providing opportunities to explore evidence-based practice, and therefore enabling them to improve patient experience and outcomes in clinical practice.
+This module aims to develop learners’ knowledge and understanding of this specific patient population by providing opportunities to explore evidence-based practice; thereby, contributing to the improvement of patients’ experience and outcomes in clinical practice.

 This module is in association with:

 The module’s objectives and content are closely aligned to the EONS Cancer Nursing Education Framework (EONS 2018) and Career Pathway and Education Framework for Cancer Nursing (RCN 2022), and include:

 - Introduction to the Immune System and Immunotherapy

 - Introduction to Myeloma